PiotrPrzybylak/stream-life/README.md

 stream-life
 ===========

-Game of Life variations and tests using Java 8 Stream API

 [![Build Status](https://travis-ci.org/mkrogemann/stream-life.svg?branch=master)](https://travis-ci.org/mkrogemann/stream-life)

 The solution is very slow at this point, simply because streaming through the whole universe for each Cell cannot be the fastest